Carolina Reaper: The Hottest Pepper in the World (2025 Guide)

 Conclusion: Stay Cool, Stay Spicy

 So, which pepper is hotter?
-The answer depends on what you’re looking for.
+The answer is clear: the Carolina Reaper reigns supreme as the world's hottest pepper.
 From the mild jalapeño to the legendary Carolina Reaper, each pepper brings its own flavor and heat profile.
 Whether you're experimenting in the kitchen or challenging yourself with the spiciest varieties, there's a pepper out there for every palate.

 Remember, the key to enjoying spicy food is knowing your limits and having fun with it.
 With the right tools and knowledge, you can elevate your dishes and impress your friends—without burning your tongue!